cdelledonne/phd-thesis/README.md

 The cover image is stored as an Inkscape SVG file.
 The following instructions require that you have Inkscape (and thus the `inkscape` command) installed.

-To generate a PDF of the Inkscape SVG cover, which includes back side, front side, spine, bookmark, and bleed margin of 2mm, run:
+To generate a PDF of the full cover, including back side, front side, spine, bookmark, and bleed margin of 2mm, run:

 ```sh
 inkscape --export-margin=2 --export-filename=build/cover.pdf cover.svg
 ```

-To generate a PDF of the front side of the Inkscape SVG cover, run:
+To generate a PDF of the front side of the cover, run:

 ```sh
 cat cover.svg |